tum-gis/iot-frost-ecosystem/FROST-Server/FROST.md

 * PATCH - to update a resource
 * DELETE - to delete a resource

-These operations can be performed by cURL requests and the third-party software such as [POSTMAN](https://www.getpostman.com/) and [FME](https://www.safe.com/).
+These operations can be performed by cURL requests for Mac/Linux and the third-party software such as [POSTMAN](https://www.getpostman.com/) and [FME](https://www.safe.com/) for Windows.

 ### Static Information
 **Thing**